WebAssembly/js-types/proposals/js-types/Overview.md

   required ExternType type;
   ```

-  Note: Given that the descriptors already have a `kind` field, it would be enough to type `type` as `(FunctionType or TableType or MemoryType or GlobalType)`.
-However, that makes it harder to extract the type information in a self-contained manner.
-With the proposed design, it's always possible to perform `desc[desc.kind]` to get to the specific type.
+  Note: Given that the descriptors already have a `kind` field, it would be enough to declare `type` as `(FunctionType or TableType or MemoryType or GlobalType)`.
+However, that makes it harder to extract type information in a self-contained manner.
+On the other hand, with the proposed design, it is always possible to perform `desc[desc.kind]` to get to the bare type.

 * Extend interface [Memory](https://webassembly.github.io/spec/js-api/index.html#memories) with attribute
   ```
-  readonly attribute MemoryType type;
+  static MemoryType type(Memory memory);
   ```

 * Extend interface [Table](https://webassembly.github.io/spec/js-api/index.html#tables) with attribute
   ```
-  readonly attribute TableType type;
+  static TableType type(Table table);
   ```

 * Extend interface [Global](https://github.com/WebAssembly/mutable-global/blob/master/proposals/mutable-global/Overview.md#webassemblyglobal-objects) with
   ```
-  readonly attribute GlobalType type;
+  static GlobalType type(Global global);
   ```

+  Note: Following existing practice of JavaScript's `Object` API as well as the existing reflection functions on `WebAssembly.Module`, the above are provided as static functions instead of attributes.

 * Overload constructor [Memory](https://webassembly.github.io/spec/js-api/index.html#memories) (see above)
   ```